List of Marvel Comics characters: S: Timestorm 2009–2099 version

-Kron Stone in other media
+Kron Stone in other media=

 Kron Stone as Scorpion appears as a boss in Spider-Man: Shattered Dimensions, voiced by John Kassir.

-Tiberius Stone

-Tiberius "Ty" Stone is a character appearing in American comic books published by Marvel Comics.
-He is Tyler Stone's grandfather.
-An acquaintance of Peter Parker, he was the Kingpin's agent and the Tinkerer's protégé, while his acts of sabotage led to Horizon Labs' destruction and to Alchemax's rise with Normie Osborn's Oscorp stock.

-Tiberius Stone in other media

-Tiberius Stone appears in the Spider-Man episode "Cloak and Dagger", voiced by Jonathan Brooks.
-This version is the CEO of Alchemax.

 Tyler Stone

 Tyler Stone is a character appearing in American comic books published by Marvel Comics.
 He is an enemy of Spider-Man 2099.

 He runs the Alchemax Corporation, one of the largest corporate powers in the dystopian 2099 future of Earth.
 When his promising young employee Miguel O'Hara develops a troubling conscience over testing on humans, Stone has Miguel secretly addicted to the highly potent drug 'Rapture' that he controls to force his compliance.
 Miguel's successful efforts to rid himself of the addiction create several spider-based powers.
 Stone hires the corporate mercenary Venture to capture O'Hara, now known by the name Spider-Man.
 At the same time, Stone is making a deal concerning Latveria's current ruler, Tiger Wylde.
 The deposing of said ruler also affects the first few issues of the series "Doom 2099".
 Venture does not succeed in his assignment.

-Tyler is later revealed to be the grandson of Tiberius Stone.
+Ty Stone

+Tiberius "Ty" Stone is a character appearing in American comic books published by Marvel Comics.
+He is Tyler Stone's grandfather.
+An acquaintance of Peter Parker, he was the Kingpin's agent and the Tinkerer's protégé, while his acts of sabotage led to Horizon Labs' destruction and to Alchemax's rise with Normie Osborn's Oscorp stock.

+Ty Stone in other media

+Ty Stone appears in the Spider-Man episode "Cloak and Dagger", voiced by Jonathan Brooks.
+This version is the CEO of Alchemax.

 Stoneface

-Stoneface is a character appearing in American comic books published by Marvel Comics.

 Stoneface is a feared crime boss and enemy of the Falcon.
 During his time as the crime lord of Harlem, Stoneface was brought down by Falcon, Captain America, and Spider-Man.
 Stoneface's territory in Harlem was then ceded to his former colleague Morgan.
-As a courtesy, Morgan helped exile Stoneface into friendly confines out of the United States in Lagos, Nigeria.
-Unfortunately for Stoneface, when he kidnapped a visiting Leila Taylor, he came into conflict with the Falcon again, who was assisted this time by the Black Panther.
+As a courtesy, Morgan helped exile Stoneface into friendly confines out of the United States in Lagos.
+When Stoneface kidnapped a visiting Leila Taylor, he came into conflict with Falcon again, who was assisted this time by Black Panther.